NYDarko/IMDB_ETL/Readme.md

 2. Environment Configuration
 Create a .env file in the project directory with the following format:

-makefile
-Copy code
+bash '''

 DB_HOST=your_database_host
 DB_USER=your_database_username
 DB_PASSWORD=your_database_password
 DB_NAME=your_database_name
 DB_PORT=your_database_port

+'''
 Replace the placeholders with your actual database credentials.

-Installation
+## Installation
 Step 1:  Clone the Repository
 bash
 Copy code
 git clone <repository_url>